metamath/metamath-book/errata.md

 * Section 4.5.4 (page 155) - "Metmath" should be "Metamath".
 * Chapter 5 mentions the minimize command, but does not describe it in detail.
 A future version of the book might describe it in more detail.
+* Section 5.6 (page 168) - In "The undo command if very helpful",
+  the "if" should be "is".
 * Section 5.6.3 `set empty_substitution` Command (page 171) -
   there's a duplication and the first bracketed text could be removed.
   It says: